 The Brand Management officer -- responsible for trademark licensing and other issues regarding management of the Apache brand aspects of the foundation.

-The Fundraising officer -- responsible, oddly enough, for the fund raising aspects of the foundation.
+The Fundraising officer -- responsible with their associated officer's committee for fund raising aspects at the ASF.

 The Marketing and Publicity officer -- responsible for public relations and for the press-related issues such as press releases for major ASF events or dispatching requests for interviews.